 Can it be?

-Another summer has gone by and that means we also must say so long to our troop of interns.
+Another summer has gone by and that means we also must say so long to our interns.
 This year, we said hello to our biggest group yet.
 They certainly didn’t waste any time in exploring their new habitat, making friends, having fun, learning from their mentors and most importantly, getting to work on some pretty awesome things.

 Before sending them back to campus though, we asked them to share some experiences from their summer at SurveyMonkey.
 Here, in their own words, is the 2013 class of interns!